EuroSciPy 2025

 Participants of this tutorial will gain a solid foundation in software analysis, with a strong emphasis on security.
-We will explore the significance of security research in software development and consider various resources and tools to discover existing and new vulnerabilities - including static and dynamic analysis, signature matching, automated scanning and fuzzing.
+We will explore the significance of security research in software development and consider various resources and tools to discover vulnerabilities - including static and dynamic analysis, signature matching, automated scanning and fuzzing.

 To illustrate these concepts, we’ll perform static analysis with CodeQL, Bandit and Nuclei on a vulnerable Python library as a case study.
 Additionally, we’ll understand different approaches and techniques to security-oriented analysis.
 Participants will gain essential knowledge to identify vulnerabilities, find potential targets for analysis, and apply research methodology.